Timme leads No. 15 Gonzaga over No. 4 Alabama, 100-90

 AP Sports Writer

 Timme had 10 rebounds, four assists and made 12 of 18 shots to help the Bulldogs (9-3) cool off one of the nation’s hottest teams.
-The Crimson Tide (9-2) had won four straight and beat two No. 1 teams to earn their highest ranking in 15 years.
+The Crimson Tide (9-2) had won four straight and beat two No. 1 teams to earn their highest ranking in 15 years, including a road win over Houston for the nation’s top rebounding team.

-Miller scored 26 points in second half, including the team’s first 10.
-The nation’s top scoring freshman had just delivered a 21-point second half in a 91-88 victory over Memphis but couldn’t carry his team to the win this time.
+“Obviously they’re a physical, tough bunch,” Timme said.
+“We all saw the Houston game.
+If you’re able to rebound with them, you’re classified as a pretty tough team, I would say.
+We knew it was going to be a battle, and that’s what we love and that’s what we want.”

+Alabama outrebounded Gonzaga 37-30 but still collected 12 fewer than usual, partly because both teams shot better than 50%.

 It was a familiar situation — and outcome — for Gonzaga, which is 7-1 in regular-season games against teams ranked in the top five by either the AP or the coaches’ poll since 2018-19.